studioml/studio/README.md

 gpu cloud worker test in EC2 cloud (takes about 500 seconds due to installation of the drivers / CUDA on the EC2 instance).

 ## Authentication
 Both studio ui and studio runner use the same authentication tokens for a database backend.
-The tokens are valid for 1 hour, but if TFstudio is running, it renews the tokens automatically.
+The tokens are valid for one hour, but if TFstudio is running, it renews the tokens automatically.

 Note that refresh tokens do not expire; this means you can use these tokens on multiple machines, e.g. when you want to use a Google account authentication on a remote server but don't want to open extra ports.
 Simply copy the contents of ~/.tfstudio/keys folder to the desired machine.